jmespadero/cityGen/readme.md

-# cityGen
+# Medieval CityGen
 ## An automatic generator for medieval scenes and games

 ![](demos/cityGameDemo.jpg)
 <https://github.com/jmespadero/cityGen>

 ## Description
-CityGen is a set of tools to automatically generate random 2D maps of medieval cities, which are then converted into 3D scenes and videogames.
+Medieval CityGen is a set of tools to automatically generate random 2D maps of medieval cities, which are then converted into 3D scenes and videogames.